SemMTM/bank_of_sem/README.md

 **Account Type**
 - After a valid password has been chosen, the user will be prompted to select an account type.
-- Each account may only be 1 account type.
+- Each account may be only 1 type.
 Certain account types have different benefit & restrictions.
 - Current accounts function like a regular bank account and have no restrictions.
-- Growth accounts have a £15,000 deposit limit, can't be sent money and gain 1% interest on every log in.
+- Growth accounts have a £15,000 balance limit, can't be sent money and gain 1% interest on every log in.
 This interest is pushed to the database after it is calculated.

 ![Account type selection](<assets/readme images/Screenshot_6.png>)